By Althea Dundas-Bekker

 But the saving of this gem of a William Adam house has happened with great love and support from people who care so much for Arniston.

 Arniston is very excited to be developing a calendar of events for the public to come and take part in over the year.
-A combination of traditional favourites like the Bonfire Night Family Fireworks Party in November, and new adventures like the Dogs Allowed event in August.
+A combination of traditional favourites like the Bonfire Night Family Fireworks Party in November or new activities like Dogs Allowed event in May.
 The events calendar offers something for everyone.
 Be sure and visit our What’s On page to see more details about upcoming events and how to get your tickets.

 Up Next: Weekly Guided Tours

-Coming Soon: Dogs Allowed at Arniston, Saturday, 17 th August from 10:30am to 4pm
+Coming Soon: Dogs Allowed Arniston Dog Show & Family Day at Arniston, Saturday, 30th May from 10:00am to 4pm